Repairs & Damages FAQ

 - You are then responsible for covering the damages incurred at a break-in.

 - Most leases require renter’s insurance to cover the expenses of vandalism or a break-in

 - When you sign a contract it usually specifies in the lease that you should carry renter’s insurance.

 - This is usually available through your partner’s homeowners insurance or even your auto insurance.

 My landlord refuses to reimburse me for damages to my property, what can I do?

-What do we do when we’re being charged to fix something we didn’t break?
+What do we do when we are being charged to fix something we did not break?

 - Whether or not you are found responsible for the problem will depend on the documentation of it not working since you moved in.

 - Did you notify your landlord of the damages as soon as you moved in?

 - Did you note what did not work on your inventory and condition report at the beginning of the tenancy?